FiddleBop's logo

 • Landed Festival

-• Cwmaman Music Festival.
+• Cwmaman Music Festival

 Wales-based FiddleBop's take on Gypsy jazz music is sophisticated but isn't stuffy or pretentious.
 Is danceable and exciting but not rhythmically boring.
 Has plenty of go-for-it improvised solos but is still tuneful and melodic.
-All with a dash of — or sometimes a bit more — fun and good humour 😃.

-And like the first Gypsy jazz bands, FiddleBop's "Gypsy jazz re-imagined" is highly eclectic.
 In the 1930s, the Quintette du Hot Club de France created amazing music based on current and past pop tunes, traditional Gypsy melodies, their own compositions, even some J S Bach... so FiddleBop's repertoire is similarly wide-ranging.
 We play Gypsy-flavoured jazz drawn from all of the genre's century-long history.
 That's get-up-and-dance jazz from the 1920s, 1930s chilli-hot swing, and cool post-bop.
-Plus jazz-flavoured classic pop, folk-jazz, and our own creations.
+Plus jazz-infused classic pop, folk-jazz, and our own creations.

-Gypsy jazz re-imagined
+Gypsy jazz plus

-"Gypsy jazz re-imagined"?
+"Gypsy jazz plus"?
 So what is this?

 But still with all the pizzazz and excitement — the Gypsy zing — of the original.